 Proponents of this film’s message have argued Mr. Lee’s confrontational approach was necessary on the grounds that certain people don’t understand subtlety.
 Although I can’t deny that’s true, it’s a fatal error in judgement for a creator to underestimate the intelligence of their audience.
 Indeed, a major flaw countless satirical works from the 2010s shared is that I could tell the respective creators had no faith in their audience to walk away with the message they wanted them to parse.
 As a result, it was exceedingly difficult for moviegoers to appreciate works on their own terms.
 You either had to be on the exact same wavelength as the creator or their works would have no qualms leaving you behind in the dust.
 In this regard, BlacKkKlansman is a product of its time, and several of its facets date it to the exact year in which it was released.

-Despite its myriad mistakes, I find I can’t outright condemn the film because it really does have a message worth hearing out – even if it wasn’t tactfully handled.
+Despite its myriad mistakes, BlacKkKlansman is a fine effort because it really does have a message worth hearing out – even if its execution could have been better.
 At the end of the day, BlacKkKlansman is one of those films that you either love or hate once the credits begin rolling – possibly both in equal measures.
 It might be worth checking out to see where you stand, but you shouldn’t force yourself to like it if it loses you.